Jamie Balfour

 You can see it is a few lines long.

-So whilst this solution works reasonably well, it's biggest problem comes from when the sidebar is taller than the main content division.
+So, whilst this solution works reasonably well, its biggest problem is when the sidebar is taller than the main content division.

 One such solution is to set a minimum height on the main content division.